New strong lensing modelling of SDSS J2222+2745 enhanced with VLT/MUSE spectroscopy: Strong lensing modelling

-To introduce further flexibility in the lens modelling of galaxy clusters, an external shear component can be considered.
-The external shear is described by two additional free parameters, i.e., its magnitude, $\gamma_{\rm ext}$, and orientation, $\phi_{\rm ext}$.
+To introduce further flexibility into the lens modelling of galaxy clusters, an external shear component can be considered.
+The external shear is described by two additional free parameters: its magnitude, $\gamma_{\rm ext}$, and orientation, $\phi_{\rm ext}$.

-The best-fitting values of the model parameters that describe the total mass distribution of the lens, $\mathbf{p}$, are obtained by minimising on the image plane the distance between the observed, $\boldsymbol{\theta}^{\rm obs}$, and model-predicted, $\boldsymbol{\theta}^{\rm pred}$, positions of the multiple images, through a $\chi^2$ function (see e.g., Equation 4 in \citetalias[]{Acebron2022}).
+The best-fitting values of the model parameters that describe the total mass distribution of the lens, $\mathbf{p}$, were obtained by minimising on the image plane the distance between the observed , $\boldsymbol{\theta}^{\rm obs}$, and model-predicted, $\boldsymbol{\theta}^{\rm pred}$, positions of the multiple images through a $\chi^2$ function (see e.g. Eq.
+4 in \citetalias[]{Acebron2022}).
 More generally, we quote the root mean square (rms) value of the difference between the observed and model-predicted positions of the multiple images to quantify the goodness of our models:

 where $N_{\rm tot}$ is the total number of images.